Skip to Main Content

 • would lead to substantial disruption of the orderly operation of the school.

-As students drive the content decisions, no expression made by students in the exercise of freedom of speech or freedom of the press in the Lantern can be deemed to be an expression of school policy, and no St. Vrain employee, parent or legal guardian, or the district at large can be held liable in any civil or criminal action for any expression published by students (22-1-120.7).
+As students drive the content decisions, no expression made by students in the exercise of freedom of speech or freedom of the press in TFL can be deemed to be an expression of school policy, and no St. Vrain employee, parent or legal guardian, or the district at large can be held liable in any civil or criminal action for any expression published by students (22-1-120.7).

 WRITTEN CONTENT

-The Lantern aims to represent the entire student population by including a diversity of perspectives across its news output.
+TFL aims to represent the entire student population by including a diversity of perspectives across its news output.
 That being said, it is impossible to cover every event that happens in any given week.
-If an activity sponsor wants coverage of an event, it is up to that sponsor to make the Lantern staff aware of the event.
+If an activity sponsor wants coverage of an event, it is up to that sponsor to make TFL staff aware of the event.
 Even so, we may choose not to cover an event based on a lack of resources (e.g., three events happening on the same night) or due to a belief that the story will not engage or would upset our readers (e.g., a sports event where our team lost in a shutout).

 Staff writers will strive to be accurate, true, and impartial.
 This extends to political coverage.
-As political changes and events interest and inspire the young adults of Frederick, we would be remiss if we did not cover local and national political matters, especially during election years.
-While editorials and opinion letters may contain strong and biased political opinions, the Lantern will remain politically neutral in its news reporting and in presenting the opinions of others.
+As political changes and events interest and inspire the young adults of Frederick, TFL would be remiss if we did not cover local and national political matters, especially during election years.
+While editorials and opinion letters may contain strong and biased political opinions, TFL will remain politically neutral in its news reporting and in presenting the opinions of others.
 To increase accountability, bylines must accompany all published content; opinions and editorials will be clearly labeled as such.

 IMAGES AND MULTIMEDIA